 The Archaeological Museum of Chania was founded in 1963 and the collection of the museum includes findings from excavations in several areas of the city that have been performed during the last 50 years, and its exhibits cover the cultural history of Chania from the neolithic period till the Roman Empire.
 All of the exhibits are placed according to the subject or the location they were found.
 The Archaeological Museum of Chania organizes temporal exhibitions, educational programmes and various cultural events during the whole year in order to protect the cultural history of Chania in the best possible way!
 Moreinformation here!

 The Folklore Museum of Chania is located at the centre of the old city of Chania.
 It includes folklore and traditional exhibits that allow the visitor to imagine the way of life of the residents of the island during the 18th and 19th century.
 Among others, in the museum, you will find a collection of tools and raw materials of traditional products.
 Quite interesting – at least for me! – is the workshop of the museum that revives the Cretan embroidery art.

 I think this is one of the must-do if you love outdoor activity!
 It can be quite challenging but believe me it is totally worth it!
 If you want my advice, get some hiking boots and it would be better if you don’t plan any “tiring” activity the next day, as Samaria Gorge is the longest gorge in Europe!
 More information here!

 If you are looking into some different than lying on a beach (there is nothing bad with that by the way!), then you can select this tour!
 You will sail to nice beaches, discover what lies below the surface of the water and get some marvellous views of the Cretan coastline.
-More information here.
+More information here!

 On this tour, you will find out more about two of the best local products in Crete.
 Wine and the famous Olive oil.
 Personally I really amazed by the olive oil factory, learn more about the ancient olive trees and enjoyed the vineyard tour.
 It is very well informative and they give you enough time to enjoy each of these places, which is not as common as you think!
-More information here.
+More information here!